sugaryourcoffee/secondhand/doc/upgrading-rails-3.2-to-rails-4.0.md

 ** 1) A note on nested models in regard to strong parameters ** Nested models need a slightly different approach with strong parameters.
 The parent class needs to declare `accepts_nested_attributes_for`.
-In the controller the child attributes are whitelisted with a hash `models_parameters: [:id, :other_parameter]`.
+In the controller the child attributes are white listed with a hash `models_parameters: [:id, :other_parameter]`.
 The `:id` is necessary because if not provided an `model.update(model_parameters)` will create new nested records instead of updating them.
 Below is an example.